google/wmt-mqm-human-evaluation/README.md

 The resulting human ratings are more reliable than crowd-worker human evaluations.
 We refer to our [paper](https://arxiv.org/pdf/2104.14478.pdf) for more details of the experimental setup.

-You can use the [MQM Viewer](https://github.com/google-research/google-research/tree/master/mqm_viewer) web app to open these TSV data files for computing scores as well as for interactively slicing and dicing.
+You can use the [MQM Viewer](https://github.com/google-research/google-research/tree/master/mqm_viewer) web app to open these TSV data files for computing scores as well as for interactively slicing and dicing (details and screenshots presented further down in this documentation).

 ## Files part of this repository ##